adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-This template expands to something like:
+This template expands to something like (this is just to illustrate the effect, there won't be some kind of "template language"):

 ```kotlin
 cliApplication {